 Our vision is that CBMM should be the seed for a new, more permanent Institute on Intelligence at MIT (and Harvard) that will bridge between the engineering and the science of intelligence.
 To build that bridge, we must focus now on the relatively neglected science end.
 At MIT such an Institute will reignite the excitement of the Golden Age that saw the birth of information science (Shannon), cybernetics (Wiener), neural nets (McCullogh, Pitts, Lettvin), Cognitive Sciences (Chomsky) and Artificial Intelligence (Minsky, Marr).
 The mission of an Institute on the Science and Engineering of Intelligence — studying the problems of human intelligence and replicating in machines — will be unique and impossible to match by the present powerhouses in AI — the like of Google, Microsoft, Baidu, Facebook, and IBM.
 NSF support for CBMM and its vision of a permanent institute is a way for the NSF to have an enduring impact.

 This is certainly a significant success for CBMM, because the new initiative was inspired by CBMM.
 It also is a success for the NSF, because this STC has made a significant and lasting impact on a major Institution such as MIT.
-At the same time, such a success raises several new issues, mainly about how to raise funds for a future Intelligence Institute — a more permanent version of the CBMM — by leveraging the IQ inititative without competing with it.
+At the same time, such a success raises several new issues, mainly about how to raise funds for a future Intelligence Institute — a more permanent version of the CBMM — by leveraging the Quest inititative without competing with it.